junior-devleague/character-puzzle/README.md

 BONUS: Create a function for the object that does all the checking!

 2. Create a points variable that will store points starting with 100.
 Every time a piece has disappeared, decrease the points by 1!
 Show the user their points on the page.

+3. Make the piece that's being taken away fade off of the page.